New Leicester café to serve “Life-changing Coffee”

 Change Please has won several coffee awards including the Great Taste Awards, World’s best social enterprise and in 2019, the Queen’s Award for Enterprise promoting mobility.

-Nigel Jobson, Business Manager at St Martins House Conference Centre, said “We’re delighted to partner with Change Please, an award-winning coffee company making a social impact by helping people move out of homelessness through training them as a barista.
+Nigel Jobson, Business Director at St Martins House Conference Centre, said “We’re delighted to partner with Change Please, an award-winning coffee company making a social impact by helping people move out of homelessness through training them as a barista.
 It aligns with the Church of England Diocese of Leicester values and commitment to reducing homelessness.”

 Julian Burnham, Managing Director at Change Please, said “We are delighted that Change Please coffee will be served at Café No:7 and equally pleased to be working with St Martins House Conference Centre and the Diocese of Leicester.
 Every cup of Change Please coffee sold helps to change someone’s life for the better, lifting people out of homelessness and giving them another chance to be themselves.
 Homelessness strips away so much more than just a roof over someone’s head and by helping people get back into work as well as housing Change Please builds people confidence, pride and hope for the future.”